canonical/k8s-snap/docs/src/snap/howto/proxy.md

 On Ubuntu and other Linux operating systems, proxies are configured through system-wide environment variables defined in the `/etc/environment` file.

+To set up a proxy using squid follow the [how-to-install-a-squid-server][squid] tutorial.

 ## Adding proxy configuration for the k8s snap

 Edit the `/etc/environment` file and add the relevant URLs